 Welcome to Carding, Vermont.

 In smallish towns like Carding, Vermont, there are certain people who seem to capture everyone’s attention.
 There are eccentrics such as Amos Handy with his ubiquitous Bermuda shorts and wild Hawaiian shirts, worn in all but the very coldest weather.
-There are folks such as Diana and Stephen Bennett who own the Crow Town Bakery, Andy Cooper over at the general store, postmaster Ted Owens, and Stan the town-truck man who have earned renown for their well-run businesses.
+There are folks such as Diana and Stephen Bennett who own the Crow Town Bakery, Andy Cooper over at the general store, postmaster Ted Owens, and Stan the tow-truck man who have all earned renown for their well-run businesses.
 And there’s Edie Wolfe who is remembered by older folks as the daughter of Senator Danielson Wolfe and by younger folks as the executive director of the Carding Academy of Traditional Arts.

 But these are all adults, people who have had time to etch their personas into the town’s collective unconscious.
 It’s unusual for that to be the case with a child.